 You might think perhaps we choose poorly, not knowing this hike would be as demanding as it’s turning out to be.
-Oh no, we knew this was going to be a hard hike.
+Oh no, we knew this was going to be a hard, steep, challenging hike.
 Before hiking, we talked with a ranger about potential routes.
 She tried to caution us and suggest an easier hike.
 And then we told her about hiking The Bubble yesterday.
-About hiking up hiking its steep boulder field, scrambling hand over hand with some minor rock climbing.
+About hiking up hiking its steep boulder field, scrambling hand over hand with some minor rock climbing while enveloped in dense fog.
 We said we wanted to hike straight up.
+We said we wanted a challenge.
 And that's when she recommended the Emergy Path to the summit of Dorr Mountain.
-And so here we are hiking straight up the mountain, following rock cairns as we hike on the balls of our feet up wide swaths of rock.
+So here we are hiking straight up the mountain following rock cairns as we hike on the balls of our feet up wide swaths of rock.
 It’s even harder than hiking up the stairs.
 And now we’re in full sun.
 Ugh.

-After a bit more wayfinding via the cairns, we seem to be nearing the summit.
-We find two hikers lounging on the rock like they’re at the beach sunning themselves.
+After a bit more wayfinding and refinding via the cairns, we seem to be nearing the summit.
+We find two hikers lounging on the rock as if they were at the beach.
 I get it.
-They’re basking in the glory of this challenging hike.
+They’re basking in the glory of the terminus of this challenging hike.
 We hike another few hundred feet to reach the official summit.
 We take in the view and a few photos.
-We find a nearby rock, refueling on jerky, sandwiches, chips, and pickles.
+We find a nearby rock, refueling with a feast of jerky, sandwiches, chips, and pickles.
 “These pickles are great,” Val says.
 I agree.
 Their salty brininess is welcome after sweating so much.
 We sit in the sun basking in the accomplishment of reaching the summit and challenging ourselves with such a physically demanding ascent.
-Maybe it’s not challenging to other people but to us, it’s in our sweet spot of challenge.
+Maybe it’s not challenging to other people, but to us, it’s in our sweet spot of challenge.
 Not too little but also not too much.
 A good challenge.

 We’re cooling down in the breeze at the summit of Dorr Mountain.
 It feels good to cool down a bit with the sweat on our skin acting like air conditioning.
 After a while, we start hiking down the mountain via a different but no less challenging descent.
 There are still lots of steep downward sections and lots of stairs.
-We’re glad to have our hiking poles to share the work across our legs and arms.
+We’re glad to have our hiking poles allowing our arms to share the work with our legs.